 "True primary red tone can be as bright and vibrant as you want or more subtle and natural," Sanger says.
 If you decide to jump and go for something brighter, Mileti recommends staying away from too much color at the roots.
 He says it's the make-or-break habit of dyeing your hair with a red undertone.

 To avoid a harsh, unnatural color, Mileti says to concentrate the most vivid hues mid-strand.
-"I like to concentrate bright slashes of color through the body and ends of the hair to create the warmth, fire, and passion that we associate with reds or auburn.
-Multiple tones are applied via highlighting and low-lighting to create personalized auburn hair color."
+"I like to concentrate bright slashes of color through the body and ends of the hair to create the warmth, fire, and passion that we associate with reds or auburn."

 On the opposite end of the spectrum, take things bold with a deep, almost burgundy shade and brighter red highlights for dimension.
 To keep your color salon-fresh, refresh it between appointments with something like the dpHUE Color Boosting Gloss + Deep Conditioning Treatment ($35).
 Choose the shade closest to your dye job and enjoy semi-permanent color.